There is much to Yoga than the physical postures associated with Asana. Come and find the branch of Yoga that is right for you.

 The Hatha method includes the use of Mudras.
 These are hand gestures that help you focus on the practice.
 It also incorporates a variety of Pranayama techniques for controlling breathing.
 Many consider this form the basic science behind all physical aspects of Yoga.
 These methods help bring harmony to the chakras and energy points throughout our body.

 There are ever-more forms of Hatha Yoga emerging, such as Pre-Natal Yoga, Acro-Yoga, and Yin Yoga.
-This Yoga form is versatile and can be modified for any stage and situation in life.
+You can modify this Yoga form for any stage and situation in life.

 Iyengar Yoga is the creation of B. K. S. Iyengar.
 This a form that focuses on alignment or realigning the body.
-It is ideal for physical therapy, recovery of injuries, and joint problems.
+It is a yoga practice ideal for physical therapy, recovery of injuries, and joint problems.

-Japa is a seated meditation technique.
-It’s the primary inner work tool of the Yoga Sutras of Patanjali.
+Japa is a seated meditation technique, and it’s the primary tool of the Yoga Sutras of Patanjali.
 It is the key to the eight limbs of yoga.
 It is the most common meditation technique used to reach Samādhi = the transcendent state of consciousness.

 The 4th state of consciousness is a state which differs significantly from waking, sleeping, or dreaming.
 The body produces a unique set of measurable physical responses when you use this technique.
 It lowers heart rate and respiration while increasing skin resistance.
 One achieves a profound state of rest while the mind remains alert.